Qiskit/qiskit-ibm-runtime/docs/cloud/cost.rst

 The time your job takes (and therefore, its cost) depends on how many iterations you make in a session and how many shots are run in each iteration.
 Thus, you can manage your cost by running only as many iterations and shots as you need.

-To set cost limits, navigate to the `IBM Cloud Instances page <https://cloud.ibm.com/quantum/instances>`__, then click your instance.
-You can set these limits:

-* **Instance cost limit**: Specify how much total cost this instance can incur.
-* **Max cost per session**: Specify how much can be spent running jobs in each session.

 How to see what you’re being charged
 ------------------------------------